Fire Art Guidelines

 Open Fire Guidelines

-Open fire projects can be as large as the Temple, or as small and intimate as a fiery urn on open playa.
+Open fire projects can be as large as the Temple, or as small and intimate as a fiery urn on the open playa.
 Fire can be a great way to bring folks together on a chilly playa night, or to send your artwork to the spirits in a final fiery conflagration.
 Whatever the size, all fire platforms and containers need to be six inches off the ground.

 Open Fire Definitions

-Open Fire (OF) is defined as simple burning of solid or unpressurized liquid fuels, without any enhancement by mechanical devices, extra oxidizers or pyrotechnic materials.
+Open fire (OF) is defined as simple burning of solid or unpressurized liquid fuels, without any enhancement by mechanical devices, extra oxidizers or pyrotechnic materials.

-Burning Man defines three different types or levels of open fire, each with different characteristics, and each requiring different approval processes and safety procedures:
+Burning Man defines three different types or levels of open fire, each with different characteristics, and each requiring different approval processes and safety procedures.

 Open Fire Level One (OF-1): Structure on Decomposed Granite on Playa